Apache Kafka® version upgrade

 -

-Get a list of your Managed Service for Apache Kafka® clusters:
+Get the list of your Managed Service for Apache Kafka® clusters:

 yc managed-kafka cluster list -